roznet/roznet/README.md

 ### Flying app

 I am also interested in flying and I am working on some apps and tools related to flying.
 One app to help students or low experience pilot, like myself, [mentally process cross wind](https://github.com/roznet/mental-crosswind) read out from air control.
-And another app to [simplify synchronisation](https://github.com/roznet/flightlogstats) from the Garmin Perspective logs (Garmin 1000)
+And another app to [simplify synchronisation](https://github.com/roznet/flightlogstats) from the Garmin Perspective logs (Garmin 1000).
+[FlyFunBoarding](https://github.com/roznet/flyfunboarding) is an app that enables private pilot to issue fun boarding pass to their friend when going flying, it was built also as a way to experiment on how ChatGPT and Github Copilot can help write a full app.

 ### Tools to make my life easier